axiixc/Rose-Bandwidth-Monitor/docs/Notification Provider.md

-**Note:** some components of this document do not reflect the current state of RBM notifications.
-However, it does specify the interface for the 1.0 milestone, and therfore is considered more valid than the current code.

-Currently the major inconsistencies are:

-* `UserNotificationProviderDelgate` is an included module
-* Full support for removed providers is not yet implemented

 The Notification Provider interface allows custom notification handling code to be easily added to RBM.
 The `boxcar.rb` provider is considered part of the base RBM distribution, and is a good example use of the interface.

 # Understanding Notification Flow in RBM

 RBM will handle all scraping, processing, and storage of information.
 Notifications are seen as a separate part of this process, in which RBM will reach out to 3rd party code to handle notification delivery.
 As such Notification Providers function through a callback-style API.
-When an appropriate (trigger)[Notification-Triggers] is hit for a given user RBM will query for any active `UserNotificationProvider`s.
+When an appropriate [trigger](Notification-Triggers) is hit for a given user RBM will query for any active `UserNotificationProvider`s.
 Assuming one or more is found, RBM will invoke their `notify` method with the appropriate notification hash.
 From here notification processing is entirely in the hands of the providers, and RBM will take no further action.

 # Implementing a Notification Provider